GENERAL PARK INFORMATION

 The park offers a unique, year-round opportunity for swimming in the Intracoastal Waterway.
 A guarded swimming area provides easy water access for people of all ages.
 The adjacent beach lies in the shadow of the Blue Heron Boulevard bridge and offers the perfect opportunity to cool off from the hot sun!
 Swimming is prohibited outside the designated swimming area including from all docks, piers, bulkheads and boat ramps.

 Phil Foster Park is open for public use from sunrise to sunset with the exception of the boat ramps that are open to the public 24-Hours a day.
 After hours, the only patrons permitted in the park are those launching or retrieving their vessel from the boat ramps.
 All others in the park after hours will be considered trespassing and subject to enforcement action.

 UNDERWATER SNORKELING TRAIL

-The Blue Heron Bridge area has become internationally recognized by scientists, scuba divers, underwater photographers, and snorkelers for its abundance of unique marine life.
+The Blue Heron Bridge area is internationally recognized by scientists, scuba divers, underwater photographers, and snorkelers for its abundance of unique marine life.
 Squid, octopus, spotted rays, and starfish are regularly seen.
-A snorkel trail made of limestone boulders and prefabricated reef modules was recently completed and spans a two-acre area in 6 to 10 feet of water.
+A snorkel trail made of limestone boulders and prefabricated reef modules spans a two-acre area in 6 to 10 feet of water.
 600 tons of rock were used to build this artificial reef!

 HARVESTING OF TROPICAL FISH